Kowalewo Pomorskie – St Nicholas’ Church

 Current state

 The original spatial layout and the shape of the church were partially obliterated by the addition of an early modern tower on the west façade and a chapel on the south side.
-The crown of the perimeter walls with a cornice under the eaves and the upper part of the eastern gable were also renovated, and the sacristy was rebuilt.
+The crown of the perimeter walls with a cornice under the eaves and the sacristy were rebuilt, same as the upper part of the eastern gable (probably not very correct).
 In addition, one of the southern portals is currently walled up, several buttresses were added to strengthen the walls from the north, the western gable was damaged by the construction of the tower, and the interior today has a Baroque decor.
+The plastered frieze has survived only from the west.
 In the window recess of the eastern gable, in the lower zone, there are traces of polychrome, probably from the 16th century.

 show this monument on map